moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 - **Hypoelliptic diffusion** — degenerate smoothing on the lifted space, strong along $\mathbf{n}$; the contour-completion flow.
 Rejected by every calibration in these experiments.
-- **Matched spine length** — both models' skeletons are pruned to equal total length before scoring, so completeness/purity trade on equal terms.
+- **Matched spine length** — both models' skeletons must have equal total length before scoring, so completeness/purity trade on equal terms.
+  Enforced on the realized skeleton itself (iterative correction), not on a proxy — the difference between the two was this article's headline bug.
 - **Zel'dovich approximation / pancake infall** — ballistic displacement
   model of structure formation; collapse proceeds sheet → filament → node, with motion *transverse* to the forming structure.